ak-spec/CrowdFundFullStack/README.md

 ## Sepolia set-up
 ### Visit [deployed-app](https://crowd-fund-dapp-five.vercel.app/) or clone the repo and follow below steps to run from localhost:
+1. Add a .env file containing Alchemy RPC_Url

-1. Navigate to front-end/my-app/context/constants.js and set the sepolia variable to true.
+2. Navigate to front-end/my-app/context/constants.js and set the sepolia variable to true.
      command: cd front-end/my-app/context/constants.js
-     change line 7 -> sepolia = true
+     change line 7 to -> sepolia = true

-2. Open the terminal and start the server
+3. Open the terminal and start the server
     command: npm run dev